-The following factors may have a significant impact on the subject transaction's rating: lengthening of the recovery process and marked deterioration of the pool performance.
+The following factors may have a significant impact on the subject transaction's rating: lengthening of the recovery process and a marked deterioration in pool performance.

-Monitoring report: Data Quality:
+Monitoring report: Data quality

 - " Investor report format finalized and discussed with Moody's analyst. - " The report includes all necessary information for Moody's to monitor the transaction. - " Undertaking to provide Moody's with updated pool cut on a periodical basis